DaddyFrosty/vfx-syntax/README.md

 ## Setup

 For VS Code it's just a simple install.
-You can either git clone or search for "VFX Syntax Highlighter" on the Marketplace.
+You can either git clone or search for "VFX Syntax Highlighter" or grab it [here](https://marketplace.visualstudio.com/items?itemName=DaddyFrosty.vfx) from the marketplace.

 ## Rider Setup